 basically means that you no longer are working in direct patient care.
 Many times, this means stepping away from a hospital environment but this is not necessarily always the case, as you will see in some of the non-clinical nurse practitioner jobs that I have listed below.
 In addition, some non-clinical jobs may include interaction with patients such as a hospital administrator.
 However, no “patient care” is involved so it is still categorized as a non-clinical position.

-5 Pros And Cons Of Non-Clinical Nurse Practitioner Jobs
+5 Pros Of Non-Clinical Nurse Practitioner Jobs

 As you will come to realize, there are many advantages of non-clinical nurse practitioner jobs.
 Here are 5 pros to consider: